National Break week 11th-17th September 2017

-Love your loaf with National Bread Week, a weeklong celebration of Irish bread that took place between 4th-10th Oct 2015.
-Look out for the 2016 event date, which is coming soon
+Love your loaf with National Bread Week, a weeklong celebration of Irish bread that will take place 11th-17th September. #Calling all breadlovers

 Irish bread is steeped in history and National Bread Week celebrates all that is great about Irish bread.
 This event is organised by the Flour Confectioners and Bakers Association (FCBA) and has been embraced by the industry, media and consumers alike.
 This week long event aims to encourage consumers to love bread and its heritage and versatility.
 An important part of a balanced, healthy diet, Irish bread is not only delicious but versatile too, here are some ways you can enjoy it.